 Starting a fitness program may be one of the best things you can do for your health.
 After all, physical activity can reduce your risk of chronic disease, improve your balance and coordination, help you lose weight, and even boost your self-esteem.
-And the benefits are yours for the taking, regardless of age, sex or physical ability.
+And you can reap these benefits regardless of your age, sex or physical ability.

-Regular exercise can help you control your weight, reduce your risk of heart disease, and strengthen your bones and muscles.
+Regular exercise can help you control your weight, reduce your risk of heart disease and certain cancers, and strengthen your bones and muscles.
 But if you haven't exercised for some time and you have health concerns, you may want to talk to your doctor before starting a new fitness routine.

 When you're designing your personal fitness program, consider your fitness goals.
 Think about your fitness likes and dislikes, and note your personal barriers to fitness.
 Then consider practical strategies for keeping your fitness program on track.

 Starting a fitness program is an important decision, but it doesn't have to be an overwhelming one.
 By planning carefully and pacing yourself, you can make fitness a healthy habit that lasts a lifetime.

 April 08, 2022

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 ErrorInclude a valid email address